-on the harp and crwth, who were unanimous in opinion, and desirous to render song more perfect, to preserve, to play it with correctness, and to elucidate it.
-The names of these four Doctors were Allon y Cenaw, Rhydderch Voel, Matholwch the Gwyddelian, and Olav the Minstrel; and the auditors were Henri Gyveurydd, Carsi the Harper, and many others who assisted by their counsel and their art.
+"Observe, this is the book called the Repertory of string Music-that is to say, the harp and crwth-within the three principalities of Wales, which was drawn up from the science of music, at the desire of four musical performers, on the harp and crwth, who were unanimous in opinion, and desirous to render song more perfect, to preserve, to play it with correctness, and to elucidate it.
+The names of these four doctors were Allon v Cenaw, Rhydderch Voel, Matholwch the Gwyddelian, and Olav the Minstrel; and the auditors were Henri Gyveurydd, Carsi the Harper, and many others who assisted by their counsel and their art.
 And through the advice of these teachers, and the science of the doctor of music, and the four professors with their art, by unanimous consent, the twenty-four musical canons were made, and to give stability to these, the twenty-four measures were formed.
-For three causes were they made: in the first place to compose music; secondly, to know music, and thirdly, to preserve it; and their names follow in the language of Ireland; and Murchan the Gwyddelian was a Sovereign in Ireland at that time, who confirmed them at a place called Glynachalch, by all his power and offices, and commanding all to maintain them."
+For three causes were they made: in the first place, to compose music; secondly, to know music; and thirdly, to preserve it; and their names follow in the language of Ireland; and Mwrchan the Gwyddelian was a Sovereign in Ireland at that time, who confirmed them at a place called Glyn Achalch, by all his power and offices, and commanding all to maintain them."

 At that time, Ireland was famed as the seat of learning; and though it is said that "Cadivor, Abbot of Llanveithin, a wise and learned man, and of great piety, sent six young men who were students with him, to instruct the Irish, A.D.
-883,"1 the visit of Sulien, afterwards Bishop of Saint David's, to Ireland, and his having remained there ten years to study, prove Archbishop Usher to have been perfectly correct when he said, that "in the 11th century Ireland was full of pious and learned men."
-(Moore's Ireland, vol. , 2, p.
-181).
-Considered in the light thus afforded as to the intellectual state of Ireland, the above statements respecting the part taken by Irish minstrels in organizing the minstrelsy of Wales, become very probable; and therefore it behoves us to inquire what influence the labours of Gruffydd ab Kynan, and the Irish teachers whom he had imported, had upon the music of Wales?
+883," the visit of Sulien, afterwards Bishop of Saint David's, to Ireland, and his having remained there ten years to study, prove Archbishop Usher to have been perfectly correct when he said, that "in the eleventh century Ireland was full of pious and learned men."
+Considered in the light thus afforded as to the intellectual state of Ireland, the above statements respecting the part taken by Irish minstrels in organising the minstrelsy of Wales, become very probable; and therefore it behoves us to inquire what influence the labours of Gruffydd ab Kynan, and the Irish teachers whom he had imported, had upon the music of Wales?
 This is a disputed point; and therefore we must approach it with becoming caution.
-1 Price's history of Wales, p.
-464.